alexjlockwood/AndroidDesignPatterns/_drafts/2015-01-13-activity-fragment-shared-element-transitions-part3b.md

 <!--morestart-->

 A common source of problems when dealing with shared element transitions stems from the fact that they are initiated by the framework very early in the Activity lifecycle.
 Recall that `Transition`s require both the start and end state of its target views in order to function properly.
-Thus, if a shared element transition starts before its shared element views are assigned their final size and position and size within the called Activity, the transition will capture incorrect end values for its shared elements and the behavior of the resulting animation will be undefined.
+Thus, if a shared element transition starts before its shared element views are assigned their final size and position and size within the called Activity, the transition will capture incorrect end values for its shared elements and the behavior of the resulting animation will fail completely.

-There are a number of ways in which this undesirable behavior might occur, but whether or not the correct end values will be captured ultimately comes down to the complexity of the called activity's layout and data-loading model.
-As an example, consider a typical shared element Activity transition under each of the following scenarios:
+Whether or not the shared elements' end values will be calculated before the transition begins depends mostly on two factors: the complexity/depth of the called activity's layout and the amount of time it takes for the called activity to load the required data.
+The more complex the layout, the longer it will take to determine the shared elements position and size on the screen.
+Similarly, if the shared elements' appearance within the UI depends on data loaded asynchronously on a background thread, the greater the chance that the framework will start the transition without it.
+Listed below are some of the common scenarios in which you might encounter these issues:

 <!--more-->

-* **The shared element lives inside a `Fragment` in the called activity.** `FragmentTransaction`s are not executed immediately by default, so if your shared element exists as part of the `Fragment`'s view hierarchy, there is a chance that the framework will accidentally start the shared element transition before the `Fragment`'s view hierarchy has been properly measured and laid out.
-Forcing the `FragmentTransaction`s to execute immediately by calling [`FragmentManager#executePendingTransactions()`][FragmentManager#executePendingTransactions] may help, but may also introduce unintended side effects depending on the situation.
+* **The shared element lives in a `Fragment` hosted by the called activity.** As you might already know, [`FragmentTransaction`s are not executed immediately after they are committed][FragmentTransaction#commit]&mdash;they are scheduled as work on the main thread to be done at a later time.
+If the shared element lives inside the `Fragment`'s view hierarchy and the `FragmentTransaction` is not executed in time, the shared element transition will begin before the shared element is properly measured and laid out within the called Activity.<sup><a href="#footnote?" id="ref?">?</a></sup>

 * **The shared element is a high-resolution image.** If the high resolution image exceeds the `ImageView`s initial bounds, an additional layout pass on the `ImageView` will be triggered.
 Especially if you are using an image loading library such as Picasso or you are scaling bitmap images asynchronously yourself, the framework will likely begin the shared element transition before the `ImageView` has finished being properly laid out.